nla-group/classix/docs/source/comparison.rst

     * 1.5 TB RAM (=1536 GB RAM)
     * 1.8 TB disk space (expandable)

-The DBSCAN, HDBSCAN, Quickshift++ fail in this experiment (runtime > 24 hr) while CLASSIX use around 1.2 seconds for clustering of whole data.
+The DBSCAN, HDBSCAN, Quickshift++ fail in this experiment (runtime > 24 hr) while CLASSIX use around 1.5 seconds for clustering of whole data.
-Therefore, to compare the the four algorithms (ensure they can finish clustering within a day), we need to preprocess the data for downsampling:
+Therefore, to compare the the four algorithms (ensure they can finish clustering within a day), we need to select 5% of the data (downsampling and remove the noises) for the competing algorithms -  DBSCAN, HDBSCAN, and Quickshift++:

 .. code:: python